 In fact, you would want to visit them while you are in Beijing.
 Also, both locations are within the walking distance from the Forbidden City.

-I was in Beijing for 4 days, which is enough time to see the most famous historical sites.
+I was in Beijing for 4 days.
+That was enough time to see the most famous historic sites.
 Because of their size or location, three of them require nearly one full day.
-However, there is much more to see and do in Beijing, in case you decide to stay longer.
-This is what I visited during my stay in Beijing:
+But, there is much more to see and do in Beijing, in case you decide to stay longer.

-The Tiananmen Square is a big square right in the centre of Beijing.
-Its name comes from the Tiananmen (the Gate of Heavenly Peace).
-The gate is in the north part of the square and it separates it from the Forbidden City.
+Tiananmen Square is a big square, in the centre of Beijing.
+Its name comes from the Tiananmen (Gate of Heavenly Peace).
+The gate is in the north part of the square and separates it from the Forbidden City.

 You will find the Monument to the People’s Heroes, the Great Hall of the People, the National Museum of China and the Mausoleum of Mao Zedong in the square.
 Mao Zedong proclaimed the founding of the People’s Republic of China in this square, on the 1st October 1949.